Project

 Ideally, we get explicit consent of the video uploader / owner.
 E.g. by (semi-)automatically sending them a request whenever such a pinning occurs, such that they can give permission with a simple click.
 That click could trigger publishing of the hash into a public, searchable database.
 Voilà, decentralized YouTube.

-#37 Updated by didi about 7 years ago
+#37 Updated by didi over 7 years ago

 Important argument for decentralization (inspired by this YT comment: